 After parting with Norwich in 1998 he travelled down the leagues to join Reading on a free.
 Polston debuted in a 2-1 win over Lincoln and scored at Madejski Stadium in a 1-1 draw with Oldham the following season.

 He only managed 24 appearances, scoring one goal before injury struck.
-In 2001 he retired from the game upon failing to recover from a knee injury, instead taking up the professional of being a personal trainer, aged 46.
+In 2001 he retired from the game upon failing to recover from a knee injury, instead taking up the profession of being a personal trainer.